 In January 2006, we announced our Turnaround Plan for Higher Performance, which included some specific details of our 2006 operating plan and our key Retail, Contract and Corporate initiatives for 2006.
-As of January 2006, we expected our key initiatives for 2006 would improve operating income by approximately \$100 million year-over-year and, as a result, we would achieve a full year 2006 operating income margin of 2.0% to 2.25%,, excluding charges for retail store closures and our headquarters consolidation.
-Based on our results for the first six months of 2006 and our expectations for the second half of 2006, we currently expect to achieve an operating income margin of approximately 3.0% to 3.5% for full year 2006, excluding charges for retail store closures and our headquarters consolidation.
-The charges for retail store closures and our headquarters consolidation are expected to reduce our operating income margin by approximately 1.5% for full year 2006.
+As of January 2006, we expected our key initiatives for 2006 would improve operating income by approximately \$100 million year-over-year and, as a result, we would achieve a full year 2006 operating income margin of 2.0% to 2.25%, excluding charges for retail store closures and our headquarters consolidation.
+Based on our results for the first nine months of 2006 and our expectations for the fourth quarter of 2006, we currently expect to achieve an operating income margin that is in the middle of our previously announced range of 3.0% to 3.5% for full year 2006, excluding charges for retail store closures, contract reorganization and our headquarters consolidation.
+The charges for retail store closures, the reorganization of our contract segment and our headquarters consolidation are expected to reduce our operating income margin by approximately 1.5% for full year 2006.
 We believe our presentation of operating income before special items as a percentage of sales enhances our investors' overall understanding of our recurring operational performance.
 Specifically, we believe presenting results before special items provides useful information to both investors and management by excluding gains, losses and expenses that are not indicative of our core operating activities.